PatrickAttankurugu/Agentic-RAG-with-Llamaindex/README.md

 Contact
-For any questions or inquiries, please contact [Patrick Attankurugu] at [patricka.azuma@gmail.com]
+For any questions or inquiries, please email me at [patricka.azuma@gmail.com]